dokmic/chuangmi-camera-v5/docs/content/configuration/Configuring-the-shell-environment.md

 It is not recommended to use the bash shell as the default shell for `root`.
 If something goes wrong during boot and the SD card is not available, it becomes very hard to debug the issue as the shell configured in `/etc/passwd` is not available.

 The bash shell is on the SD card so the root user uses the default `/bin/sh` shell to guarantee a working shell when the sd card is not able to mount.

-The admin user has exactly the same `uid` and `gid` as the root user, but uses the bash shell as login.
-Use this user if you want to use bash, or change the shell after logging in.